Intelligent-Intern/context-machine/README.md

 This will:
 - Build all service containers
-- Initialize MinIO, RabbitMQ, n8n, Neo4j, and Gitea
+- Initialize MinIO, RabbitMQ, n8n, Neo4j, Gitea, Ollama, and OpenWebUI
 - Automatically create users, queues, buckets, and tokens
+- Pull and persist the configured Ollama model (`OLLAMA_MODEL`)

 When setup completes, you’ll see a summary like: